We’ve been talking a lot lately about dog foods that skip chicken, beef, and pork in lieu of more unusual proteins.

 Grandma Lucy’s USDA Rabbit Recipe – like most of the other recipes in this product line – is packed with protein.
 In total, 36% of the calories come from protein, which is not only great for adult dogs, but it even makes this food suitable for puppies, as well as pregnant or lactating females.

 Grandma Lucy’s Rabbit Recipe satisfies almost every criteria dog owners could want.
 Most dogs love the taste and moist consistency of the food, while owners appreciate the high-quality ingredients used in the recipe.
-And, because it is based on a single protein, it may be helpful for dogs who suffer from food allergies.
+And, because it’s a single protein dog food, it may be helpful for dogs who suffer from food allergies.

 The fiber content of this food actually proved to be too much for some dogs, according to owner reports.
 It is also quite expensive and fails to include any probiotics, so you may want to pick up a supplement for your pooch.